wlads/reek/README.md

 are documented in the corresponding smell type /docs page (if you want to get a quick overview over all possible configurations you can also check out [the `docs/default.reek` file in this repository](docs/defaults.reek).

-Note that you do not need a configuration file at all.
-If you're fine with all the [defaults](docs/defaults.reek) we set you can skip this completely.
+Note that you do not need a configuration file at all - if you're fine with all the [defaults](docs/defaults.reek) we set you can skip this completely.

+#### Debugging trouble with the configuration

+Given Reeks dynamic mechanism of finding a configuration file you might run into a situation where you are not 100% sure what configuration file Reek is using.
+E.g. you have a project specific configuration file in your project root and also another Reek configuration in your HOME directory that you use for all your other projects and for whatever reasons Reek seems to be using another configuration file that you assumed it would.

+In this case you can pass the flag `--show-configuration-path` to Reek which will cause Reek to show ???
+TODO: Does this even make sense?
+Why not show it by default?
+It's just one line that's very helpful.

 ### Generating a 'todo' list